tdwg/website/conferences/2023/instructions-for-abstract-submission/index.md

 ### Corresponding author

 Designate one author as the **corresponding author** (the person to whom correspondence should be addressed _after_ publication).
-May be any author.
+May be any author or more than one author.

 ### Presenting author